A Stochastic Conceptual Model for the Coupled ENSO and MJO: The coupled MJO-ENSO model

-The original stochastic skeleton model employed a stochastic birth-death process \citep{gardiner2009stochastic, thual2014stochastic} to capture the irregularity of MJO events.
-It has been demonstrated that, in the limit of infinitesimal jumps, a continuous stochastic differential equation driven by white noise $\dot{W}_A$ with a state-dependent coefficient can be derived \citep{chen2016filtering}.
+The original stochastic skeleton model employed a stochastic birth-death process \cite{gardiner2009stochastic, thual2014stochastic} to capture the irregularity of MJO events.
+It has been demonstrated that, in the limit of infinitesimal jumps, a continuous stochastic differential equation driven by white noise $\dot{W}_A$ with a state-dependent coefficient can be derived \cite{chen2016filtering}.
 This formulation facilitates the spectral decomposition of the model and is the one utilized here.
 Although the system \eqref{Intraseasonal_atmosphere_model} is expressed in Fourier space, the state-dependent noises are easier to interpret when the system is presented in physical space.
 In physical space, the state-dependent noises in the equations for convective activity and moisture take the following form:

 where $\nu$, $\tilde{\sigma}_Q$, $c_q$, and $\sigma_Q^{\min}$ are all positive constants.
-The noise coefficient $\sigma_A$ in \eqref{Noises_State_Dependent_A}, derived from the limit of infinitesimal jumps in the original stochastic skeleton model \citep{chen2016filtering}, indicates that the strength of the convective activity is dependent on the moisture level.
-This relationship is consistent with the deterministic part of the model, $\Gamma Q (A+\bar{A})$, where moisture influences the tendency of the SST temporal variation.
-On the other hand, the noise coefficient $\sigma_Q$ links the ocean and the atmosphere via the latent heat variable $E_q$.
-Higher SST causes an increase in the latent heat, which strengthens the statistical coupling between the atmosphere and ocean.
-A minimum noise in the moisture process, denoted as $\sigma_Q^{\min}$, is prescribed to ensure that the noise coefficient remains non-negative.
+The noise coefficient $\sigma_A$ in \eqref{Noises_State_Dependent_A}, derived from the limit of infinitesimal jumps in the original stochastic skeleton model \cite{chen2016filtering}, indicates that the strength of the convective activity is dependent on the moisture level.
+This relationship is consistent with the deterministic part of the model, $\Gamma Q (A+\bar{A})$, where moisture influences the tendency of the convective activity.
+The moisture noise $\sigma_Q$ links the ocean and the atmosphere via the latent heat variable $E_q$ (Section~\ref{subsec:coupling_up}); a minimum noise in the moisture process, denoted as $\sigma_Q^{\min}$, is prescribed to ensure that the noise coefficient remains non-negative.
 Since only the leading three Fourier modes are retained, the stochastic noises not only capture the explainable physics but also compensate for contributions from smaller scales.